 How do I convert a conventional recipe to convection?

-The standard rule: reduce temperature by 25°F (15°C) and keep the same time, or keep the same temperature and reduce time by 25%.
+Reduce the temperature by 25°F (15°C) and keep the same time, or keep the same temperature and reduce the time by 25%.
 Apply one adjustment only.
-Convection circulates hot air and cooks faster and more evenly than conventional; both adjustments together overcorrect.
+Convection circulates hot air and cooks faster and more evenly than conventional — both adjustments together overcorrects.

 How long should I actually preheat my oven?